ghayda-njaafreh/tetris-ai-lab/PROJECT_REPORT.md

 The policy input contains board occupancy, hole information, and a learned piece embedding.
 The model outputs 40 placement logits representing four rotations and ten columns.
 A legal-action mask removes impossible placements.

 The baseline was trained with cross-entropy and evaluated on two held-out videos.
-Recovery versions add states visited by the model itself and labels produced by the repository's heuristic expert.
+Recovery versions add states visited by the model itself and labels produced by the project's heuristic expert.

 ## 4. Recovery and augmentation